pradyojha/pradyojha/README.md

-- 👋 Hi, I’m Prady
+- 👋 Hi, I’m Pradyumna Ojha
+- Core focus areas : CS Algorithms, Distributed System Design & Development, Operations Research(Optimisation), ML and DL.
-- 👀 I’m interested in distributed system design, algorithms and AI.
+- Learn and share practices in DevOPs and MLOPs
-- 🌱 I’m currently learning AWS and Deep Learning.
-- 💞️ I’m looking to collaborate on DL Algorithms.
-- 📫 How to reach me pradyumna.ojha@gmail.com
+- How to reach me pradyumna.ojha@gmail.com

 <!---
 pradyojha/pradyojha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.